prashantg445/Vision_API_basic_projects/README.md

-# Vision_API_basic_projects
+# Vision_API_basic_project
-This repo is just about basic projects done using Vision API
+This repo is just for self referencing a Vision API project.